KarimaTouhami/KarimaTouhami/README.md

 ┌──┤ WHOAMI ├─────────▰▰▰
 │
-├─▣ Software Engineer Student at 1337 Khouribga
-├─▣ From Tetouan Morocco
+├─▣ Software Engineer and IT student at both ALX africa and SUPTEM ├─▣ From Tangier Morocco
 ├─▣ I love to dig deep into complex problems and attempt to find the simplest yet the most effecient solution.
 ├─▣ Interested in low-level Programming, CyberSecurity, DevOps, Netwroking, Cloud and AI.
 │